iitbtushar/dynamic-fracture/README.md

 # Evaluation of variational phase-field models for dynamic brittle fracture
-by T.K.
+-- by T.K.
 Mandal, V.P.
 Nguyen and J.Y.
 Wu, Engineering Fracture Mechanics (June, 2020)

+The repository contains the main input and output data for the above-mentioned paper.
+This includes following directories corresponds to different dynamic fracture examples using PFM as described in the paper.
+FE mesh have been generated using GMSH and simulations are carried out using in-house C++ based FE code feFRAC based on the open source jive library at https://jive.dynaflow.com

 1. "branching": Dynamic crack branching for a Rectangular strip subjected to tensile impulse traction (Sec.
 3.1);
 2. "branching2": Rectangular strip subjected to tensile impulse traction on the pre-crack faces (Sec.
 3.2);